SJersin/CustomsQueueBot/README.md

 # CustomsQueueBot
 Discord.Net bot for managing a user pool for size limited games.
 (Paladins, Overwatch,  CS:GO, CoD, etc...)

+# Installation

+** Under Construction **

+# Release Nots:

+  0.7.1
+  1. Added a minimum number of games to play setting in the bot config.
+Defaults to 2.
+  2. Remodeled the "Random" command.
+It now just mixes up the player list to be use with "Next".
+  3. Fixed "Newest" pulling inactive players.
+  4. Added notice embed to "Newest" if pulled list is empty.
+  5. Renamed command "qstat" to "stats"
+  6. Began implementing SQLite database.
+Why?
+Why not?
+But seriously...
+Why again?

   0.6f

   -Added "Quit" command, which will remove users from the queue list.
 Used when users have finished playing for the night.